-IT also enables consumers to use the telephone self-service to access solutions.
+IT also enables consumers to use the telephone to access self-service solutions.
 In particular, telephone operators have been largely replaced with digital technology.
 The major reason why productivity for telephone operators has increased approximately 12 percent a year since 1950 is because customers, rather than operators, now place the vast majority of calls through direct dialing (Castro, Atkinson, & Ezell.
-2010). addition. when In requesting a phone listing, most consumers use a technology that allows the phone company's computer to ask the customer to say the listing they want, saving an operator from asking that.
+2010).
+In addition. requesting phone listing. most consumers use a technology that allows the phone company's computer to ask the customer to say the listing they want, saving an operator from asking that.
 Voice recognition technology is getting so effective that there is little need for the operator to be the gobetween for the customer and the telephone company computer